PyFilesystem3/pyfilesystem3/docs/source/extension.rst

 ------

-In order for your filesystem to be opened with an :ref:`FS URL <fs-urls>` you should define an :class:`~fs.opener.base.Opener` class.
+In order for your filesystem to be opened with an :ref:`FS URL <fs-urls>` you should define an :class:`~fs3.opener.base.Opener` class.

 Here's an example taken from an Amazon S3 Filesystem::